Skip to content

 "If you get a good team who doesn't rely on AI (LLMs are terrible at Android Studio), the class is really light.
 Exams are basically free if you pay attention and can think critically."

 Student tips: - Teams are formed by lab section, not lecture section.
-Coordinate with friends so you're in the same lab. - The Firebase database integration is where many groups get stuck.
+Coordinate with friends so you're in the same lab. - Screen your team early (before formal team formation if possible).
+Check reliability and prior contribution history to avoid team project issues later. - The Firebase database integration is where many groups get stuck.
 Start early. - 301 uses Java + Android Studio.
 Brush up on Java OOP before the semester starts.

 Difficulty: Medium | Workload: Moderate | Industry relevance: Medium-High